mggwxyz/recently-published/README.md

 # recently-published

-A simple CLI tool to get the most recently published versions of a package on npm or see which install package versions were most recently published.
+A simple CLI tool to get the most recently published versions of a package on npm or see which installed package versions were most recently published.

 ## Usage